h1manshup/Europian-soccer/README.md

-uploaed html , ipynb and pdf file for the same atttached for the reference.
+uploaded html , ipynb and pdf file for the same atttached for the reference.